Topological K-theory for discrete groups and Index theory: Pushforward maps in periodic delocalised cohomology and delocalised Riemman-Roch theorem

 defined as the composition of the inverse of the morphism induced by the evaluation at zero (as explained in the appendix it is an isomorphism by homotopy invariance of periodic cyclic cohomology)

 followed by the morphism induced by the evaluation at $t=1$

-These deformation groupoids and their associated morphisms in K-theory (even twisted K-theory) appeared already in \cite{CaWangAENS}.
+These deformation groupoids and their associated morphisms in $K$-theory (even twisted $K$-theory) appeared already in \cite{CaWangAENS}.
 For readers' convenience we will give full details in the appendices.
 We can now define the pushforward maps.

-\begin{definition}[Pushward maps in delocalised cohomology with compact supports] Let $f:M\longrightarrow N$ be a $\Gamma$-equivariant, $K$-oriented, $C^\infty$-map between two $\Gamma-$proper cocompact manifolds $M$ and $N$.
+\begin{definition}[Pushward maps in delocalised cohomology with compact supports] Let $f:M\longrightarrow N$ be a $\Gamma$-equivariant, $K$-oriented, $C^\infty$-map between two $\Gamma$-proper cocompact manifolds $M$ and $N$.
 Let $r_f:=r_{T_f}$.
 We define the morphism

 as the composition of the following morphisms \begin{itemize} \item The Thom isomorphism in delocalised cohomology

 \item the Tu-Xu inverse isomorphism (explicitly described in \cite{TuXuChern} and recalled in Appendix \ref{appendixTuXu})